The MCURC’s Collective Impact Initiative

 MCURC & Cool Food: A Partnership Helping Higher Education Tackle Climate Change Through Food

-The MCURC and World Resources Institute’s Cool Food initiative share a commitment to helping colleges and universities reduce their food-related emissions by 25% by 2030.
+The MCURC and World Resources Institute’s Coolfood initiative share a commitment to helping colleges and universities reduce their food-related emissions in line with climate targets.
+Despite using different methodologies, we arrive at similar findings: Coolfood’s target to reduce absolute food-related emissions by 25% translates to a 38% reduction per 1,000 kilocalories between 2015 and 2030, which is similar to the MCURC target of a 40% reduction per kilogram between 2019 and 2030.
 We’ve partnered to bring the latest science and robust networking and knowledge-sharing opportunities to support colleges and universities in reducing food-related emissions.

 Depending on how much support your organization has for climate action through food purchases, how ready it is for change, how much knowledge and awareness you already have about the most impactful strategies, there is a rich array of resources and initiatives to help you on the journey.
-As a foodservice organization working on sustainable food, by no means do you need to choose between Collective Impact and Cool Food.
+As a foodservice organization working on sustainable food, by no means do you need to choose between Collective Impact and Coolfood.
 It’s truly not an either/or situation, but rather, an opportunity to engage with a broad portfolio of resources and an entire ecosystem of organizations and initiatives all working toward a shared goal.
+Among the best of these resources is WRI’s new Food Service Playbook for Promoting Sustainable Food Choices.